IAW Analysis · Myanmar · Southeast Asia

 Myanmar's military annuls results of November 2020 elections won by Aung San Suu Kyi's NLD party.
 Military claims widespread voting irregularities despite international observers confirming election integrity.

-Mass civil disobedience campaign, arrest of political leadership, initial military crackdowns killing hundreds, collapse of state institutions
+Actors: Myanmar Tatmadaw, National League for Democracy (NLD), civil society Consequences: Mass civil disobedience campaign, arrest of political leadership, initial military crackdowns killing hundreds, collapse of state institutions

 Spring Revolution & Armed Resistance Formation